Novel Part Segmentation in Point Cloud with Adaptive Prompts

 1National Key Laboratory of General Artificial Intelligence, Shenzhen Graduate School, Peking University

-2Sun Yat-sen University 3Department of Computer Science, ETH Zurich 4S-Lab, Nanyang Technological University
+2Sun Yat-sen University 3Department of Computer Science, ETH Zurich 4Tencent Inc. 5S-Lab, Nanyang Technological University

 Teaser Image